aousabdo/vid-to-gif/README.md

 - Converts any video format supported by ffmpeg to GIF
 - High-quality output using optimized color palette
 - Customizable FPS and output size
+- Create GIFs from specific segments of videos
 - Simple command-line interface
 - Cross-platform compatibility (Windows, macOS, Linux)
 - Verbose mode for detailed output